 LNG processed and stored on FSRUs may be subject to loss or damage resulting from equipment malfunction, faulty handling, ageing or otherwise.
 For the period of time during which LNG is stored on an FSRU or is dispatched to a pipeline, CELSE, in the case of the Sergipe Facility, bears the risk of loss or damage to all such LNG.
 Any such disruption to the supply of LNG and natural gas may lead to delays, disruptions or curtailments in the production of power at the Sergipe Power Plant.
-If CELSE cannot generate energy at the Sergipe Power Plant by burning natural gas, Hygo's, and, after consummation of the Hygo Merger, our revenues, financial condition and results of operations may be materially and adversely affected.
+If CELSE cannot generate energy at the Sergipe Power Plant by burning natural gas, our revenues, financial condition and results of operations may be materially and adversely affected.